ShidMoosavi/ShidMoosavi.github.io/_teaching/2022-2-Fall-teaching.md

 location: "Orlando, USA"
 ---

-Leading the lab sections and conducting experiments for undergraduate students.
+Led the lab sections and conducted experiments for undergraduate students.